Cohen’s Secret Liaison With the Kremlin

 Michael Cohen met with members of the Kremlin and Konstantin Kosachev

-If Mueller’s evidence is true and Michael Cohen was secretly in Prague, then it is entirely possible he was there to meet with Konstantin Kosachev, a senator in Russian parliament’s upper house with close ties to Putin, to cover up recently revealed ties between the Trump campaign and Moscow in order to “sweep it all under the carpet and make sure no connection could be fully established or proven.”
+If Mueller’s evidence is true and Michael Cohen was secretly in Prague, then it is entirely possible and most likely he was there to meet with Konstantin Kosachev, a senator in Russian parliament’s upper house with close ties to Putin, to cover up recently revealed ties between the Trump campaign and Moscow in order to “sweep it all under the carpet and make sure no connection could be fully established or proven.”

 Engineer a cover-up and make sure no connection could be fully established or proven between Trump and Russia